Loading cart contents...

 Nicole Archer

-Nicole Archer, PhD is an Associate Professor at Montclair State University’s Department of Art and Design and an affiliated faculty member of the university’s Women, Gender, and Sexuality Studies program.
+Nicole Archer, PhD, is an Associate Professor at Montclair State University’s Department of Art and Design and an affiliated faculty member of the university’s Women, Gender, and Sexuality Studies program.
 She also serves as an Executive Board Member and the Vice President of Publications for the College Art Association.
 Her research focuses on the politics of contemporary art and material culture, with an emphasis on fiber-based practices, and has been published in various journals, edited collections, and catalogs, including: Criticism: A Quarterly Journal for Literature and the Arts; The Journal of Modern Craft; The Radical History Review; Surface Design Journal; Textile: The Journal of Cloth and Culture; Trap Door: Trans Cultural Production and the Politics of Visibility (published by the New Museum + MIT Press); Where are the Tiny Revolts? (published by the CCA Wattis Institute for Contemporary Arts + Sternberg Press); Women and Performance: A Journal of Feminist Theory.
-Nicole’s first book-length manuscript, Looming Violence: Textiles and the Politics of Discomfort in the Contemporary United States, is forthcoming and considers how textiles are used to produce and maintain the limits of “legitimate” vs. “illegitimate” forms of state violence (Manchester University Press).
+Archer’s first book, Looming Violence: Textiles and the Politics of Discomfort in the Contemporary United States, is forthcoming (Manchester University Press).

 narcher.com

-Nicole LaBouff is Curator of Costume and Textiles at the Los Angeles County Museum of Art.
+Nicole LaBouff, PhD, is Curator of Costume and Textiles at the Los Angeles County Museum of Art.
 Prior to that, she was Associate Curator of Textiles at the Minneapolis Institute of Art.
-Prior to receiving her PhD in History from the University of California, Irvine, she completed degrees at the Courtauld Institute of Art (MA, History of Dress), Cambridge University (MPhil, Archaeology), and the University of California, Berkeley (BA, Anthropology).
+LaBouff has over 25 years of experience in major encyclopedic art museums with expertise in collections development, exhibitions, and public programs.
+Her scholarly expertise in history and art history includes early modern Europe, gender/women’s history, and history of science/natural history.
+She received her PhD in History from the University of California, Irvine with a dissertation on Elizabethan embroidery and women’s domestic work, focusing on furnishing textiles, interior spaces and architecture, and completed degrees at the Courtauld Institute of Art (MA, History of Dress), Cambridge University (MPhil, Archaeology), and the University of California, Berkeley (BA, Anthropology).

 lacma.academia.edu/NicoleLaBouff